 After three relatively underwhelming superhero movies, Warner Bros.
 Pictures finally struck gold with 2017’s Wonder Woman, a critical and commercial hit that broke a long list of box-office records on its way to becoming one of the most successful superhero movies of all time.
-The latest update on its sequel, Wonder Woman 1984, suggests that Gal Gadot’s superheroine won’t be the only returning character from the first film.
+The latest update on its sequel, Wonder Woman 1984, pushes the release date back seven months to June 2020.

 The Wonder Woman sequel was officially confirmed in July 2017 and was given its official title almost a year later.
 Director Patty Jenkins agreed to return to direct the follow-up to her record-breaking film, with Gadot locked in for another adventure as the iconic hero.